 Click on artist's name to browse jewelry or explore the entire collection here.

-Linda Azar is a studio jeweler living in the mountains of Western North Carolina.
-She grew up in Saint Petersburg, Florida and received a BA in Architecture from the University of Florida.
-After moving to Asheville, NC, she studied metalsmithing and jewelry at Haywood Community College in Clyde, NC and has been a full-time jewelry artist since 2013.
-Her jewelry compositions incorporate organic and architectural elements using sterling silver, semi-precious stones, steel and brass.
+Linda Azar s a studio jeweler living in the mountains of Western North Carolina.
+She grew up in Saint Petersburg, Florida, and received a BA in Architecture from the University of Florida.
+After moving to Asheville, NC, she studied metalsmithing and jewelry at Haywood Community College in Clyde, NC, and has been a full-time jewelry artist since 2013.
+Her jewelry compositions incorporate organic and architectural elements using sterling silver, semi-precious stones, steel, and brass.
 Her pieces are created using lost wax casting, traditional metal fabrication techniques, and powder coating.
 Linda is a member of the Southern Highland Craft Guild and has exhibited at numerous fine craft shows nationwide.

-Gabrielle Gould is a St. Augustine based jeweler whose work is inspired by coastal Florida.
+Gabrielle Gould is a St. Augustine-based jeweler whose work is inspired by coastal Florida.
 She frequently incorporates elements such as feathers and shells in her designs that are set against a silver or high karat gold framework.
 Gabrielle is the recipient of many honors including the Southern Arts Federation/National Endowment for the Arts Fellowship and the American Craft Council Award of Excellence.
-Her work has been featured at prominent museums and galleries across the country including the Museum of Arts and Design, NYC (permanent collection), Jacksonville Museum of Contemporary Art, FL; and Society of Arts + Crafts, Boston, MA.
+Her work has been featured at prominent museums and galleries across the country and she has recently been featured on the Peabody award-winning series Craft In America, now available for streaming on PBS (watch HERE)

 Jason Janow creates nature-inspired jewelry consisting of cast branches, tree bark, river rocks, and gemstones.
 By using the lost wax casting process, Jason is able to process tree branches and bark into silver, bronze, and gold.
 Janow graduated from Haywood Community College with a Degree in Applied Science-Jewelry and is a member of the Southern Highland Craft Guild.
 He also creates high end custom designs using materials such as gold, platinum, diamonds, and precious gems.
 Jason currently resides in Asheville, North Carolina, with his wife and son.